ZvonimirZlo/breaking-bad-quote-generator/README.md

 </p>

 ## API
-I've used <a href='https://breakingbadquotes.xyz'>This API developed by shevabam</a>.
+I've used <a href='https://breakingbadquotes.xyz'>This API</a> developed by shevabam.
 The complete API documentation is available <a href='https://github.com/shevabam/breaking-bad-quotes'>here</a>.

 ## Technologies
 I've used `React`, `CSS`, `Html`, `Animate CSS`, `Bootstrap`.